Sweden links riots to criminal gangs that target police

 “When you end up in these critical and aggressive situations, there’s nothing else police officers can do but to put up a hard fight,” Johansson told Swedish news outlets.
 “We cannot accept that perpetrators commit this type of violence.”

-Iraq’s Foreign Ministry was reported on Sunday to have summoned Sweden’s charge d’affaires over Paludan’s planned Quran burnings, saying such activity could seriously endanger Sweden’s relations with the Muslim world.
+Iraq’s Foreign Ministry on Sunday summoned Sweden’s charge d’affaires over Paludan’s planned Quran burnings, reportedly saying that such activity could seriously endanger Sweden’s relations with the Muslim world.

+In Iran, dozens of students gathered Monday at Sweden’s embassy to protest Paludan’s planned Quran burnings.
+Chanting “Insulters of Quran must be condemned!” they also repeated traditional slogans such as “Death to America!” and “Death to Israel!”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.